noseka1/openshift-auto-upi/README.md

 | **loadbalancer** | optional | optional | optional | optional | optional |
 | **dns_client** | optional | optional | optional | optional | optional |

+Following sections describe the installation process in more detail.

 # Setting Up Helper Host

 There are two options to create a Helper host: